-Fixed assets are recorded at cost price reduced by commercial depreciation on the basis of the estimated economic life of the asset in question.
+Tangible fixed assets are recorded at historical cost reduced by commercial depreciation based on the estimated economic life of the asset in question.

-Rent paid under leases that are not recorded in the balance sheet is treated as an operating cost and allocated systematically over the whole term of the lease.
+Rent paid under leases that are not recorded on the balance sheet is treated as an operating cost and allocated systematically over the whole term of the lease.

 Two parties are related if one party can influence the other’s decisions.
 Relations with related parties are regarded as normal in business.

-Norfund’s ’ related parties are mainly companies in which Norfund has invested, and which it buys services from and sells services to.
+Norfund’s related parties are mainly companies in which Norfund has invested, and which it buys services from or sells services to.
 Norfund’s investments are presented in a separate note in the accounts.

 The company has direct transactions with a limited number of companies in its investment portfolio.
-There are some transactions of an administrative nature with companies we have a stake in, including SN Power AS, Norfinance AS, KLP Norfund Investments AS.
+There are some transactions of an administrative nature with companies we have a stake in, including Norfinance AS and KLP Norfund Investments AS.
 All transactions are according to separate agreements and pricing based on the arm’s length principle.